wooyek/jira-sandbox/README.md

 4. http://bamboo.example.com/
     <a href="http://jira.example.com/"><img src="doc/bamboo-setup.jpg"></a>

+## Run on different port than 80

+I you have port 80 already taken, you can change port mapping in [Vagrantfile](Vagrantfile) and listening port for Nginx in [atlassian.conf](atlassian.conf), then:

+    ~$ vagrant reload
+    ~$ vagrant ssh full
+    vagrant@jira-sandbox:~$ sudo cp /vagrant/atlassian.conf ./
+    vagrant@jira-sandbox:~$ sudo nginx -s reload

 ## One domain with context paths

 There is an experimental support for one domain and setup of all services in context paths like http://localhost/jira.